herzog0/public_scripts/README.md

 # toggle_pid_network

 This script moves a provided PID to a `cgroup` with a blocked network.
-Sometimes you just want the remove internet access from a process.
+Sometimes you just want to remove internet access from a process.
 Well, with this, your life get's easier.

 ## Dependencies